A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Case Studies

-In this section, we use three cases shown in Bretz et al. (2009) to illustrate the efficiency and simplicity of our proposed family-based graphical approach as compared to the conventional hypothesis-based graphical approach in dealing with the problem of testing multiple families of hypotheses.
-These cases are respectively visualized in Figures \ref{EX1}-\ref{EX3}, in which the original hypothesis-based graphs in Bretz et al. (2009) are displayed in the left side, and their corresponding family-based graphs are displayed in the right side.
+In this section, we demonstrate the efficiency and simplicity of our proposed family-based graphical approach by comparing it with the conventional hypothesis-based graphical approach in the context of testing multiple families of hypotheses.
+Three illustrative examples from \cite{bretz2009graphical} are used for this comparison.
+Figures \ref{EX1}–\ref{EX3} display the original hypothesis-based graphs (left panels) alongside the corresponding family-based graphs (right panels).